MA Chinese and Linguistics

 The Edinburgh University Students' Association (EUSA) supports more than 300 student-led societies and clubs, including LingSoc - the Linguistics and English Language Society.

-From acting to dancing, making friends in language cafes to campaigning on global issues, these student-led groups offer lots of ways to engage.
+From acting to dancing, making friends in language cafes to campaigning on global issues, these student-led groups offer lots of ways to explore your subjects, interests and talents socially.
 EUSA also promotes opportunities with local charities through its volunteering centre.

-Our Chinese Studies Peer Support Group is a valuable social learning resource.
-There are also opportunities to pair up with native speakers for language exchange and practice.
+There are opportunities to pair up with native speakers of Chinese for language exchange and practice.

 In the city